Skip to main content

 Reykjavík skyline with mountains in the background, Iceland

 As Iceland’s capital city, Reykjavík is the cultural heart of the nation.
 No matter how long you’re staying in Iceland, you’ll likely start and end your trip here.
-And if you’ve only got a weekend, this is the place to be.
+And if you’ve only got a long weekend in Iceland, this is the place to be.

-That said, to get the most out of your short break, allow at least 3 days.
-This way, you’ll be able to see some of the natural wonders around Reykjavík, while also getting a feel for the city.
+That said, to get the most out of your short trip in Iceland, allow at least three days of travel.
+This gives you time to see Reykjavík’s most popular attractions while getting a real feel for the city.

-The best way to spend a day exploring Reykjavík?
-Stroll around the harbor, dive into downtown’s food scene, and check out some of the city’s architectural wonders, such as Hallgrímskirkja.
+So, what’s the best way to enjoy a trip to Reykjavík?
+Stroll along the harbor, explore downtown’s vibrant food scene, and admire some of the city’s architectural landmarks, such as Hallgrímskirkja.

-A visit to one of Iceland’s renowned spas is also a must.
+No Reykjavík, Iceland itinerary would be complete without a visit to one of the country’s renowned spas.
 A soak in one of these is the perfect way to unwind after a day of sightseeing.
 The Blue Lagoon, with its warm mineral-rich waters, is the most famous.
-What’s more, its location between Keflavik Airport and the capital make it an easy addition to your trip.
+What’s more, its location between Keflavik Airport and the capital makes it an easy addition to your trip.

 A woman with sunglasses swims in the Seljavallalaug pool in South Iceland

-As well as spending time in Reykjavík, 3 days will let you take an excursion or 2 into the surrounding countryside.
-For instance, check out the popular Golden Circle route, and you’ll see three of Iceland’s top attractions in a single day.
+Aside from spending time in Reykjavík, a 3-day stay also gives you the chance to enjoy excursions into the surrounding countryside.
+For example, follow the popular Golden Circle route and see three of Iceland’s top attractions in a single day.

-These include Þingvellir National Park, a UNESCO World Heritage Site and home of Iceland’s ancient parliament.
-You’ll also witness the mighty Gullfoss waterfall and active geysers at the Geysir geothermal area.
+These include Þingvellir National Park, a UNESCO World Heritage Site and the location of Iceland’s ancient parliament.
+You’ll also witness the mighty Gullfoss Waterfall and the active geysers at the Geysir geothermal area.

-If you have time for another day trip, venture along Iceland’s beautiful south coast where you’ll glimpse breathtaking waterfalls and black sand beaches.
-In summer, you could go on a puffin- or whale-watching boat tour from the Reykjanes peninsula.
-Or, travel in winter, and you could chase magical displays of the Northern Lights.
+Have more time for another day trip?
+Head along Iceland’s beautiful South Coast, where you’ll encounter breathtaking waterfalls and dramatic black sand beaches.
+In summer, you could join a puffin- or whale-watching boat tour from the Reykjanes Peninsula.
+Visit in winter, and you may even get the chance to chase magical displays of the Northern Lights.

 northern-lights-jeep-jonatan-pie.jpg.webp

-This length of time is perfect for combining the capital with seeing the highlights of South Iceland.
-But it would be easy to spend longer here if you wanted to explore the region in more depth.
+This trip length is ideal for combining time in the capital with the highlights of South Iceland.
+That said, it would be easy to spend longer here if you wanted to explore the region in greater depth.

-Begin your trip by uncovering Reykjavík’s cultural gems and checking out the must-see spots along the Golden Circle route.
+Start your journey by discovering Reykjavík’s cultural gems and visiting the must-see attractions along the Golden Circle route.

-With an entire day for the experience, you could add thrilling activities to your Golden Circle tour.
-Imagine delving into Raufarhólshellir cave, created by lava thousands of years ago, or zooming across a glacier on a guided snowmobile excursion.
+With a full day to explore, you could also add some thrilling activities to your Golden Circle tour.
+Imagine venturing into Raufarhólshellir Lava Tunnel, formed thousands of years ago.
+Or racing across a glacier on a guided snowmobile excursion.

 The Strokkur geyser erupting in winter against a sunset

-For instance, there’s Jökulsárlón, an iceberg-strewn glacier lagoon.
-And Vatnajökull National Park, which is home to volcanoes, geothermal springs, and one of the largest ice caps in Europe.
+Highlights include Jökulsárlón, a glacier lagoon filled with floating icebergs.
+And Vatnajökull National Park, which features volcanoes, geothermal areas, and one of the largest ice caps in Europe.

-Over your 4-day getaway, base yourself in Reykjavík and take day tours out of the city.
-Or split your time between the capital and one of the charming villages along the south coast.
-Vík is a popular choice, and the striking black sand beach of Reynisfjara isn’t far away.
+During your 4-day getaway, you can base yourself in Reykjavík and join day tours from the city.
+Alternatively, split your stay between the capital and one of the charming villages along the South Coast.
+Vík is a popular choice, with the striking black sand beach of Reynisfjara just nearby.

 Woman walking on Reynisfjara black sand beach in Iceland

-Seeing Snæfellsnes, in combination with South Iceland, over 5 or 6 days means you can take a deep dive into these regions.
+Seeing Snæfellsnes, in combination with South Iceland, over 5–6 days means you can take a deep dive into these regions.

-Spend a day touring Snæfellsnes and you’ll pass the iconic peak of Kirkjufell mountain as you journey along the peninsula’s scenic coastal road.
-Don’t miss the steep sea cliffs near Arnarstapi village and the black sands of Djúpalónssandur.
-And stop off at the basalt columns at Gerðuberg on your way back to Reykjavík.
+Dedicate a full day to touring the Snæfellsnes Peninsula.
+Along the way, you’ll pass the iconic peak of Kirkjufell Mountain as you follow the peninsula’s scenic coastal road.
+Be sure to visit the towering sea cliffs near Arnarstapi and the black sands of Djúpalónssandur.
+Also, stop by the striking basalt columns at Gerðuberg on your way back to Reykjavík.

 A man standing below Kirkjufellsfoss

-With this amount of time to experience southwest Iceland, why not also head to the Westman Islands, one of Iceland’s hidden gems?
-Come summer, this volcanic archipelago is home to one of the largest puffin colonies in the world.
-Plus, there are hiking and whale-watching opportunities here.
+With this amount of time to explore southwest Iceland, you could also take a trip to the Westman Islands.
+It’s one of the country’s hidden gems you wouldn’t want to miss.
+In summer, this volcanic archipelago is home to one of the world’s largest puffin colonies.
+And if that isn’t enough, it also offers excellent hiking and whale-watching opportunities.

 A puffin on a cliff with its wings fanned